population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 multiple lockdowns.[^Nigeria]
 Third, with very few COVID-19 cases in Uganda, especially for the first lockdown, we can separate out COVID-19 effects from lockdown effect.
-There are, at least, three potential drawbacks to our approach.
+However, there are, at least, three potential drawbacks to our approach.
 First, phone surveys, as we use here, provide less detailed data about household members and may suffer from selection bias.
 Second, in contrast to, for example, @Amare2020, we have limited  pre-COVID-19